onfido/get/README.md

 end
 ```

-The above methods do the exact same thing.
+The above methods do pretty much the exact same thing (the only difference is that the second example returns a Horza Entity instead of an ORM object).
 Cool, let's test them:

 ```ruby
 # sportscars_controller.rb